Bacula-Systems/ansible-collection-bacula-community/README.md

 storage_hostname | the FQDN of the Storage host, for example, `baculasd1.example.com`. storage_name | the name of the Storage.
 For example, `baculasd1-sd`.
 If not specified, the `storage_name` will be the `storage_hostname + `-sd`. volumes_directory | this variable will be required when using the `bce-sdonly` role.
 This is where the Bacula volumes will be stored.
-It is the value used in the SD Device resource(s) `Archive Device = xxxx` directive(s).
+It is the value used in the SD Device resource(s) `Archive Device = xxxx` directive(s). install_mysql | if set to yes, the MySQL Server (either community version or packages version) will be installed.
+Default value is no. mysql_root_password | if a MySQL Server is already installed, this variable is the current MySQL root password and must be provided.

 ### Usage and Examples